andwn/marsdev/doc/targets.md

 ## m68k-toolchain(-newlib) / sh-toolchain(-newlib)

- - `m68k-toolchain` builds a GCC cross compiler toolchain for Motorola 68000 (Mega Drive)
+ - `m68k-toolchain` builds a GCC cross-compiler toolchain for Motorola 68000 (Mega Drive)
  - `m68k-toolchain-newlib` builds the toolchain with Newlib (C standard library) support
  - `sh-toolchain` and `sh-toolchain-newlib` do the same for SH-2 (32X, Saturn)